admahood/neonPlantEcology/README.md

 The National Ecological Observatory Network (NEON) collects long-term ecological monitoring data on myriad ecosystem components, including plant diversity.
 Plant diversity data is collected at yearly or sub-yearly time steps, depending on the ecology of the site, at plots that are constructed with a nested design.
 The spatial and temporal nature of the sampling design, and the resulting storage of the data, may not be straightforward to the average end user.
 Thus, I created an R package for transforming this raw data product into forms that are easy to use for ecologists.
 The following is a short explanation of the data transformation process.

 This package contains scripts for processing plant species cover and occurrence data from NEON into formats that are easy to use, particularily with the `vegan` package.
-The main functions are `npe_community_matrix` which creates vegan-friendly species occurrence and abundance matrices, and `npe_diversity_info`, which creates summary statistics by site, plot or subplot on the diversity, cover, relative cover, and number of species of natives, non-natives, and members of the family or species of your choosing.
+The main functions are `npe_community_matrix` which creates vegan-friendly species occurrence and abundance matrices, and `npe_summary`, which creates summary statistics by site, plot or subplot on the diversity, cover, relative cover, and number of species of natives, non-natives, and members of the family or species of your choosing.

 ## Installation Instructions